Unvaccinated people in parts of China to be denied access to hospitals, parks and schools – KION546

 Unvaccinated residents in parts of China will be banned from accessing public services including hospitals, schools and nursing homes, as the country targets an inoculation rate of at least 80% against Covid-19.

-Over the past week, dozens of county-level governments in at least eight provinces have published notices warning citizens they have until late July or early August to be fully vaccinated with two doses.
+Over the past week, dozens of county-level governments in at least eight provinces have published notices warning citizens they have until late July or early August to receive their vaccinations, after which they will face a variety of restrictions on everyday life.

-“Everyone is responsible for the prevention and control of the epidemic, and vaccination starts with me!” said one notice issued by Dingnan county in Jiangxi province, home to about 220,000 people.
+“Everyone is responsible for the prevention and control of the epidemic, and vaccination starts with me!” read one notice issued this week by Dingnan county in Jiangxi province, which is home to about 220,000 people.
+The notice added that “in principal” unvaccinated residents would be denied access to schools, public transport and medical facilities, among other amenities and services, starting from July 26.

 The push by local governments to boost vaccination rates comes as the ruling Communist Party outlined its goal of achieving so-called “herd immunity” — the point at which enough people have either been infected or vaccinated to end community transmission — by December this year.